Home Remodeling: Uncovering Small Surprises

 My husband and brother worked all weekend starting with the demolition and truing up the ceiling.
 As is the case with the above mentioned ceiling joists, extra support was needed with new 2 x 8 pieces of wood, with proper bracing in between.
 This was needed for a true ceiling that not only makes hanging the drywall much easier, but it's aesthetically pleasing as well.
 When all is said and done, the room, like the others that have been remodeled, will have been done right.

 Sometimes, these little surprises are too much to tackle on your own.
-It's best to step back and seek the help of a professional contractor to ensure that your remodeling project is done correctly.
+For drainage projects, it's best to step back and seek the help of a professional contractor and look for a plastic sewage pipe supplier to ensure that the project is done correctly.
 Most importantly, have fun.
 When you start a project and see it through to the end, you have an immense feeling of pride as well as a beautiful space.

 Have you ever remodeled a home?
 What surprises did you uncover?
 What helped you remain calm and focused throughout the process?